tianocore/edk2/PrmPkg/Readme.md

 firmware flash map.

 ### PrmPkg Standalone Build
-**All changes to `PrmPkg` must not regress the standalone package build**.
-Any time a change is made to `PrmPkg`, the package build must be tested.
-Since this is a forward looking package, to ease potential integration into the edk2 project in the future, the build is tested against the tip of the master branch in the [edk2](https://github.com/tianocore/edk2) repository.

 To build `PrmPkg` as a standalone package:

 1. If new to EDK II, follow the directions in [Getting Started with EDK II](https://github.com/tianocore/tianocore.github.io/wiki/Getting-Started-with-EDK-II)

 2. Clone the *master* branch on the edk2 repository locally \
    ``git clone https://github.com/tianocore/edk2.git``

-3. Clone the *PlatformRuntimeMechanism* branch on the edk2-staging repository locally \
-   ``git clone -b PlatformRuntimeMechanism --single-branch https://github.com/tianocore/edk2-staging.git``
-   > __*Note*__: The *--single-branch* argument is recommended since edk2-staging hosts many branches for completely unrelated features.
-If you are just interested in PRM, this will avoid fetching all of the other branches.

-4. Change to the edk2 workspace directory \
+3. Change to the edk2 workspace directory \
    ``cd edk2``

-5. Run *edksetup* to set local environment variables needed for build
+4. Run *edksetup* to set local environment variables needed for build
    * Windows:
      * ``edksetup.bat``
    * Linux: